flycheck/flycheck/doc/manual/usage.rst

       (setq flycheck-check-syntax-automatically '(mode-enabled save))

    If the list is empty syntax is never checked automatically.
-In this case, use :el:command:`flycheck-buffer` to check syntax manually.
+In this case, use :command:`flycheck-buffer` to check syntax manually.

-.. el:option:: flycheck-idle-change-delay
+.. option:: flycheck-idle-change-delay

    How many seconds to wait before starting a syntax check.